devilishclover/ANT/readme.md

 # A.N.T AI NOTE TAKER

 ## Overview
-A.N.T AI NOTE TAKER is a desktop application that allows users to record audio, transcribe it into text, generate structured lecture notes, and ask AI-based questions on the notes.
-This tool is ideal for students and professionals who need an efficient way to document and review spoken content.
+A.N.T AI NOTE TAKER is a simple application that allows users to record audio, transcribe it into text, generate structured lecture notes, and ask an AI questions on the notes.

 ## Features
 - **Audio Recording**: Record lectures or meetings and save them in MP3 format.